 You may find the lines very long particularly if the Liberty Belle riverboat has just docked or the The Hall of Presidents show has just finished.

 The Hall of Presidents

-This combination of life sized Audio Animatronics®, wide-screen cinema and story telling takes you through all the American presidents from George Washington right up to George W Bush.
+This combination of life sized Audio Animatronics®, wide-screen cinema and story telling takes you through all the American presidents from George Washington right up to Donald Trump.
 Each president is dressed in historical costume and they nod, whisper and fidget throughout the performance.